embark-framework/embark-site/source/docs/installation.md

 <pre><code class="shell">$ npm -g install embark-framework/embark</code></pre>

 {% note warn Warning: %}
-Installations with `@next` or directly from the `develop` branch on GitHub are considered unstable and may have bugs, so please proceed with caution.
+Installations with `@next` or directly from the `master` branch on GitHub are considered unstable and may have bugs, so please proceed with caution.
 {% endnote %}

 Awesome!
 We're all set up.
 Let's build our first decentralized application!